njanirudh/Augmented-Reality/README.md

 There are two seperate types of JSON depending on the type of marker that is tracked.
 The example parameter JSON files are placed in the data folder.

+The paths to the calibration file and marker can be changed

 * __NFT marker__  (nft_params.json)